Everything You Need to Know to Vacation Alone

 When you travel by yourself, you don't have to do things to satisfy someone else.
 It’s your hard-earned vacation, your limited time off, and you might as well enjoy it exactly the way you want.
 And to help you do just that (whether you're a seasoned solo trekker, or contemplating your first weekend away), we've put together this comprehensive guide to vacationing all by your lonesome.

 If I've learned anything traveling the world on my own for the past three years, it's that some places are undeniably better than others for both meeting other solo travelers and for not blowing your budget in the first five minutes.
-Also, there are certain types of places that attract more stag tourists than others, usually places known for outdoorsy sports.
+Also, there are certain types of places that attract more stag tourists than others—usually places known for outdoorsy sports.
 So as a general rule, even if you’re not into SCUBA diving, rock climbing, slack-lining, or surfing, but you're cool hanging with the usually laid-back people who are, target those places as possible destinations.

 Bangkok, Thailand is pretty much always a winner as far as finding other unaccompanied travelers and preserving your budget.
 The well-laid tourist infrastructure, bus systems, and wide range of budget-to-luxury digs all contribute to making this a great spot for first timers.
-Actually, here's my ranking of the 12 best countries to visit in Southeast Asia while we're here.

-Berlin, Germany is a super funky, laid back, artsy, and interesting place to get lost for days in the depths of a nightclub or go street art exploring.
+Berlin, Germany is a super funky, laid back, and artsy place to get lost for days in the depths of a nightclub or go street art exploring.
 It tends to attract equally interesting visitors from all over the world.
 Pick this place if you are cool with ditching the beaches for an intellectual party vibe instead.

 Wellington, New Zealand is one of the safest places you can visit, plus, it’s beautiful, full of people with a gorgeous accent, and it’s easy to travel through.
 Even if you show up there solo, you can bet that other indie travelers are drawn there for the same reasons, too.